lodgedwhere/lodgedwhere.github.io/essays/minimal-model-of-ego.md

 Mutual information calculated empirically using an unbiased stochastic input matches the Markov value \~0.35:
 ![result](../images/ego_minimal.png)

-The constraint on internal bitstream transitions tends to reproduce the input stochastic variable resulting in mutual information:
+Illustration of how the internal logical constraints on bitstream transitions tends to reproduce the input stochastic variable resulting in mutual information:
 ![timestep plot](../images/ego_minimal_timestep.png)

 ```